hariharan-sabapathi/Global-Sales-Project/README.md

 # Global Sales ELT Pipeline
-**Snowflake • Snowpark (Python) • GitHub Actions • Power BI**
+**Snowflake · Snowpark (Python) · GitHub Actions · Power BI**

+---

 ## Overview

-This project demonstrates a **production-style end-to-end ELT data pipeline** built on **Snowflake**, using **Snowpark (Python)** for transformations, **GitHub Actions** for CI/CD-style orchestration, and **Power BI** for analytics and reporting.
+This project demonstrates a production-style, end-to-end ELT data pipeline built on **Snowflake**, using **Snowpark (Python)** for in-warehouse transformations, **GitHub Actions** for CI/CD-style orchestration, and **Power BI** for analytics and reporting.

-The pipeline ingests **heterogeneous global sales data** from multiple countries, standardizes and transforms it through layered warehouse models, and exposes **analytics-ready curated tables** directly to Power BI dashboards.
+The pipeline ingests heterogeneous global sales data from multiple countries, standardizes and transforms it through a layered warehouse architecture, and exposes analytics-ready curated tables directly to Power BI dashboards.

-This project intentionally mirrors a **real-world data platform**, covering ingestion, transformation, automation, validation, and visualization — not a one-off script.

 ---